Journalism in London

 Courses will meet 3-4 times per week along with possible excursions during the weekday/evening.

 Social Media for Journalists will be taught by Damian Radcliffe, Carolyn S Chambers Professor in Journalism at the University of Oregon.
+All other courses will be taught by local UK faculty with experience in their respective journalism fields.

 All courses offered in London are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.